tobiasjcat/ice_end/dailylogs.md

 ## 5th of Hammer
 We arrived at Algana.
 Ever the guards have noticed the coldness of the citizenry.
 Tool quickly forgets about Janreth as the two wrestle.
 Janreth will be devastated.
-Cheif Jotah thanks us for the metal gifts and Maslin inquired about the state of
+Chief Jotah thanks us for the metal gifts and Maslin inquired about the state of
 the village.
 Jotal says that some of the older folks enter spells of daze.
 They stare off into the distance and smell of old eggs.